ZixuanShi/ZixuanCraft/README.md

 | Quit Game     | Menu Button        | Press              |

 #### Mobile Input
 To be added.
-Right now there are two joysticks, the left one controls the movement and the right one controls camera, and a button on the right controls shooting.
+Right now there are two joysticks, the left one controls the movement and the right one controls camera, and single press the screen for shooting.

 ## Planned Feature Implementations
 - Finish Inventory System